rogeredthat/gokulkrishh.github.io/_posts/2017-04-30-comparison-of-http-and-http2.md

 image: /images/performance/https/http2vshttps.jpg
 ---

-# Comparison of HTTPS and HTTP/2
+# Comparison of HTTP and HTTP/2

 This comparison blog post is to show <b>why you should move</b> from <b>HTTP</b> to <b>HTTPS</b> and why you should <b>add support</b> to <b>HTTP/2</b>.
 Before comparing <b>HTTP</b> vs <b>HTTP/2</b>.
 Lets see what is <b>HTTP</b> first.